rickmatias/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is a simple app created as a project for Udacity's React Fundamentals course.
+The goal of this app is organize a virtual book case that has 3 different shelves named as 'Want to read', 'Currently reading' and 'Read'.
+You can change a book from one shelf to another and you can search for other books and include in you book case as well.

 ## TL;DR

-To get started developing right away:
+If you want to have a copy of this app or want to continue developing this app, just do this steps:

+* make a clone of this app by git clone https://github.com/udacity/reactnd-project-myreads-starter.git
 * install all project dependencies with `npm install`
 * start the development server with `npm start`